 Every job will have within it a range of tasks.
 These will often range from making huge decisions about what to do and when to do it, through to updating contact information, filing things away or changing the printer cartridge.
-Once you start to focus on your attention levels, you’ll start to realise that it’s a criminal waste to be changing the printer cartridge during a period of proactive attention.
+Once you start to focus on your attention levels, you’ll start to realize that it’s a criminal waste to be changing the printer cartridge during a period of proactive attention.
 It’s like using a sledgehammer to crack a nut, although in that moment it probably feels no different to when you change the printer cartridge at any other time.
 Yes, attention management is certainly a subtle game.
 Here is what I like to try and pigeon hole to specific attention levels if at all possible:

-Project planning and reviews
+- Project planning and reviews

-Most phone calls
+- Most phone calls

-Scheduling the day’s work or keeping on top of action lists
+- Scheduling the day’s work or keeping on top of action lists

-Most email processing
+- Most email processing

-Preparing for meetings
+- Preparing for meetings

-Filing Ordering stationary
+- Filing Ordering stationary

-Printing stuff out
+- Printing stuff out

-Deleting emails or throwing away paperwork no longer needed
+- Deleting emails or throwing away paperwork no longer needed

-Attending meetings I’m not invested in but can’t avoid
+- Attending meetings I’m not invested in but can’t avoid

 It’s worth thinking about your natural strengths and weaknesses here.
 Save tasks that you find particularly difficult for when your attention level is proactive, leave the intense-but-easier stuff for those active attention times and try to save up the easy or dull stuff for when you’re capable of little else.